 We are interested in scattering events in which a wave approaches the array of vortices from one of the two regions.
-In these scattering events the frequency is conserved, while $k_x$ is not.
-What is conserved is instead the Bloch momentum K in the first Brillouin zone; when looking for the waves that are involved in the scattering one should hence also consider the extra modes that may be available at fixed K due to the periodicity of the problem.
-In practical terms, besides $\omega(k_x,k_y)$ given by equation (15), one also needs to consider all other $\omega(k_x+n\Delta v,k_y)$ , with n integer.
+In these scattering events the frequency is conserved, while k_x is not.
+What is conserved is instead the Bloch wavenumber K in the first Brillouin zone; when looking for the waves that are involved in the scattering one should hence also consider the extra modes that may be available at fixed K due to the periodicity of the problem.
+In practical terms, besides $\omega(k_x, k_y)$ given by equation (15), one also needs to consider all other $\omega(k_x + n\Delta v, k_y)$, with n integer.

-In the right panels of Figure 8 we show cuts at $\omega=0$ of the dispersion relation.
+In the right panels of Figure 8 we show cuts at $\omega = 0$ of the dispersion relation.
 The lower panel refers to the uniform region below the vortices, the upper panel to the one above them.
 Black thin lines are positive-norm modes and red thicker lines are negative-norm ones, that respectively correspond to the plus and minus signs in equation (15).
-Notice that the horizontal axis is restricted to the first Brillouin zone and the presence in each region of modes of both norms for some values of the Bloch momenta is due to the periodicity of the system along x.
+Notice that the horizontal

+axis is restricted to the first Brillouin zone and the presence in each region of modes of both norms for some values of the Bloch wavenumbers is due to the periodicity of the system along x.

 Suppose we consider the scattering of a positive-norm packet in the lower region peaked on the filled black dot on the dispersion curve.
-The other two dots show the available modes at the same frequency $\omega = 0$ and Bloch momentum K that will take part in the scattering (with
+The other two dots show the available modes at the same frequency $\omega = 0$ and Bloch wavenumber K that will take part in the scattering (with the arrows indicating the direction of their group velocities $\mathbf{v}g = \nabla{\mathbf{k}}\omega$): the initial packet will be transmitted to the negative-norm outgoing mode indicated with a red dot and will be reflected on the positive-norm mode indicated with a black circle.
+Because of norm (i.e. energy) conservation, the reflected packet will have a larger amplitude than the ingoing one.

-Figure 9: Same calculation as in Figure 8 for the same $\Delta v = 3.14c_s$ and $\omega = 0$ , but a different value of the conserved Bloch momentum K. For this choice, additional modes enter into play.
+Figure 9: Same calculation as in Figure 8 for the same $\Delta v = 3.14c_s$ and $\omega = 0$, but a different value of the conserved Bloch wavenumber K. For this choice, additional modes enter into play.
 The result is a superradiant process in which the incident positive-norm packet is amplified in transmission, while a negative-norm packet is reflected.
-The presence of the additional modes is signalled by the weak oblique fringes that are visible on top of the wavepackets in the lower panel for $t = 90\hbar/\mu$ .
+The presence of the additional modes is signalled by the weak oblique fringes that are visible on top of the wavepackets in the lower panel for $t = 90\hbar/\mu$.